csc-training/csc-env-eff/slides/01_logging_in.md

 # Log in via NoMachine

 - NoMachine is a software that makes remote graphics easier, like using a graphical user interface (GUI)
-   - Note, [R Studio](https://docs.csc.fi/apps/r-env-singularity/) and [Jupyter Notebooks](https://docs.csc.fi/computing/running/interactive-usage/#example-running-a-jupyter-notebook-server-via-sinteractive) have a better way via client server approach
+   - Note that for example [R Studio](https://docs.csc.fi/apps/r-env-singularity/) and [Jupyter Notebooks](https://docs.csc.fi/computing/running/interactive-usage/#example-running-a-jupyter-notebook-server-via-sinteractive) can easily be run from the Puhti web interface (first slide).
 - NoMachine client must be installed locally on your computer first (This may require admin privileges).
 - [The client is used to connect to a server in Kajaani](https://docs.csc.fi/apps/nomachine/) and it provides faster graphical performance than X11-forwarding
 - Please first consult the [Instructions on how to install and to use NoMachine](https://docs.csc.fi/support/tutorials/nomachine-usage/)